CompTIA A+ Objectives

 Other popular CompTIA Certifications

 Other exceptionally successful certification tracks by CompTIA are Network+ and Security+.
-These are more advanced than A+ but just like A+, they are also vendor neutral meaning that they apply industry wide not just to on company’s brand or product.
+These are more advanced than A+ but just like A+, they are also vendor neutral meaning that they apply industry wide not just to a company’s brand or product.